Traves-Theberge/Genni/Documentation/UserGuide.md

 2. **Reply Not Generating**
    - Verify API key
    - Check internet connection
-   - Try a different model
+   - Try a different AI provider

 3. **Insert Not Working**
    - Use copy-paste instead